goethe-tcs/tcs.uni-frankfurt.de/content/teaching/project-ideas.md

 ### Theory

-**Goal:** perform a literature review or solve problem in theoretical computer science.
+**Goal:** perform a literature review or solve open problems in theoretical computer science.

 **What you get out of it:**
 - Exposure to beautiful mathematical ideas.